Manager at Japan's Fukushima plant admits radioactive water 'embarrassing'

 A hangar-like structure houses Toshiba Corp's ALPS system, able to remove all nucleides except for less noxious tritium, found at most nuclear power stations, its planners say.

 It sat idle for 19 months after a series of glitches.
-The latest miscue occurred on Wednesday, when a tonne of radioactive water overflowed from a tank.
+The latest miscue occurred on Wednesday, when a ton of radioactive water overflowed from a tank.

 "The ultimate purpose is to prevent contaminated water from going out to the ocean, and in this regard, I believe it is under control," Ono said.
 But the incidents, he said, obliged officials to "find better ways to handle the water problem".